Blazor-Diagrams/Blazor.Diagrams/README.md

 - [Quick Start](https://blazor-diagrams.zhaytam.com/quickstart)
 - [Demos](https://blazor-diagrams.zhaytam.com/demos/simple)

-There are a lot of things missing in the documentation, such as customization.
+There are a some things missing in the documentation, especially in the customization part.
 They will be added as things progress.
 In the meantime, the demos should show you how to do most things.

 ## Functionalities